-Orange Carotenoid Protein (OCP) is a small water-soluble protein responsible for activating photoprotection in cvanobacteria photoconverting from the inactive orange form (OCP^O) to the active red form (OCP^R) , which interacts with the cyanobacterial phycobilisome causing its quenching, as demonstrated both in vivo and in vitro.
-16,35 OCP naturally binds a ketocarotenoid, such as echinenone (ECN) 3'-hydroxylechinenone, or canthaxhanthin (CAN), in a pocket formed between its two domains, the N-terminal domain (NTD) and C-terminal domain (CTD).
-This structure is kept together by two H-bonds between conserved Tyr201/Trp288 and the carotenoid's carbonyl group.
-35-37 Upon photoactivation, these Hbonds are broken and the carotenoid translocates into the NTD,37 causing the separation between the two domains.
-However, the exact structure of OCP^R was not known35 until very recently, when the structure of a quenched phycobilisome was resolved by cryo-electron microscopy.
-38 While time-resolved spectroscopy experiments have provided insights into several intermediates in the photoactivation process,39 the complete understanding of OCP's photocycle remains elusive.
+Orange Carotenoid Protein (OCP) is a small water-soluble protein responsible for activating photoprotection in cyanobacteria by photoconverting from the inactive orange form ( $OCP^O$ ) to the active red form ( $OCP^R$ ), which interacts with the cyanobacterial phycobilisome causing its quenching.
+OCP naturally binds a ketocarotenoid, such as echinenone (ECN) 3'-hydroxyl-echinenone, or canthaxhanthin (CAN), in a pocket formed between its two domains, the N-terminal domain (NTD) and C-terminal domain (CTD).

+This structure is kept together by two H-bonds between conserved Tyr201/Trp288 and the carotenoid's carbonyl group.28-30 Upon photoactivation, these H-bonds are broken and the carotenoid translocates into the NTD, causing the separation between the two domains.
+However, the exact structure of OCPR was not known until very recently, when the structure of a quenched phycobilisome was resolved by cryo-electron microscopy.
+While time-resolved spectroscopy experiments have provided insights into several intermediates in the photoactivation process, the complete understanding of OCP's photocycle remains elusive.
 However, the primary enigma surrounding OCP centers on the initial photochemical event.
-This challenge arises from the intricate dynamics of carotenoid excited states and the exceptionally low quantum yield of photoactivation, making direct spectroscopic evaluation of the process difficult.
+This challenge arises from the intricate dynamics of carotenoid excited states and the exceptionally low quantum yield of OCP's photoactivation, making direct spectroscopic evaluation of the process difficult.
 Various hypotheses have been proposed to elucidate the excited-state dynamics of the carotenoid bound to OCP and to clarify how photochemistry disrupts the hydrogen bonds with the protein.

-Characterization of the inactive/active states
+3 Characterization of the inactive/active states